Angels (TV series): Home media

-On 18 March 2013 Simply Media released the Series 1 (fifteen episodes) of Angels on DVD.
-Series 2 was released in September 2014.

-Canceled reboot
+Cancelled reboot

 According to a 2019 interview with Julie Dawn Cole, the show was slated for a reboot sometime after its initial run.
-While not much about this reboot is known, Cole stated that the theme of the show was to have new characters in the same fictional setting of Saint Angela's Hospital, who were less “wholesome” than the characters from the original series.
+While not much about this reboot is known, Cole stated that the theme of the show was to have new characters in the same fictional setting of Saint Angela's Hospital, who were less "wholesome" than the characters from the original series.
 The working title for this reboot was Angels With Dirty Faces.
-Ultimately the reboot never materialised.
+Ultimately, the reboot never materialised.